onsonr/sonr/docs/DID-Spec.md

 ## Abstract

-Sonr is a privacy focused blockchain built by Sonr Inc. to reinvent how we handle identity and data transimission.
+Sonr is a privacy focused blockchain built to reinvent how we handle identity and data transimission.
 Sonr also supports DID operations.
 DIDs are created and stored in the Sonr Node, and they are used with verifiable credentials.

 This specification describes how DIDs are managed on the Sonr.